Course

 Ask yourself...

-1. What are the main concerns noted among an individual with dementia that becomes angry and aggressive?
+- What are the main concerns noted among an individual with dementia who becomes angry and aggressive?

-2. Many people voice that obtaining the proper treatment in a timely manner is an incredible challenge among those with dementia.
-What are the major barriers to a timely diagnosis of dementia?
+- Many people voice that obtaining the proper treatment promptly and on time is an incredible challenge among those with dementia.
+What are the significant barriers to a timely diagnosis of dementia?

 Moving Forward: The Future of Individuals with Dementia

-With increased awareness among this vulnerable population and the number of individuals diagnosed with dementia, the future for those caring for these individuals proves that advanced care and education needs which have been a recent focal point, have proven successful.
-The information below details some highlights for the future that is seemingly optimistic (4):
+With increased awareness among this vulnerable population and the number of individuals diagnosed with dementia, the future for those caring for these individuals proves that advanced care and education needs, which have been a recent focal point, have proven successful.
+The information below details some highlights for the seemingly optimistic future (3):

-• Recent study from 1988 – 2015 has shown a 13 percent decreased per decade in the incidence of dementia in the United States and Europe.
+- A recent study from 1988 – 2015 has shown a 13 percent decrease per decade in the incidence of dementia in the United States and Europe

-• Change is likely linked to increased health education along with a better understanding of modifiable risk factors, such as diet and exercise.
+- Change is likely linked to increased health education and a better understanding of modifiable risk factors like diet and exercise.

-• Experts stress the need for doctors, health care members, individuals, family members, and caregivers to develop healthy habits to lower one’s risk for developing dementia.
+- Experts stress the need for doctors, healthcare members, individuals, family members, and caregivers to develop healthy habits to lower one’s risk of developing dementia

-Both small and large actions can be taken as a client care health advocate for positive results to be obtained.
-First, volunteer or assist in a facility that offers services to these individuals, educate yourself and your immediate circle on the facts surrounding dementia, serve as a mentor, and receive the necessary education and training to pursue legislative advocacy.
-Throughout the entire process of advocacy, these elements need to remain – confidentiality, purpose, equality, diversity, empowerment and most importantly, treating the individual with dementia with empathy, compassion, and respect.
+Small and significant actions can be taken as a client care health advocate for positive results.
+First, volunteer or assist in a facility that offers services to these individuals, educate yourself and your immediate circle on dementia, serve as a mentor, and receive the necessary education and training to pursue legislative advocacy.
+Throughout the entire process of advocacy, these elements need to remain – confidentiality, purpose, equality, diversity, empowerment, and, most importantly, treating the individual with dementia with empathy, compassion, and respect.

 References + Disclaimer